brews/tellervo-python/README.md

 # tellervo-python
-Python client API to the Tellervo dendrochronology suite.
+Python client to the Tellervo dendrochronology suite.

+Note that this software is under development and may eat your pet hamster.